Craig is a bonafide cinephile, one who prefers watching both old and new films to get his mind thinking.

 Cast: Nick Robinson, Gabriel Basso, Moises Arias

-Joe Toy is a teenager who finds himself frustrated with his father's nonstop attempts to control his son's life.
+Joe Toy is a teenager who finds himself frustrated with his father's nonstop attempts to control his life.
 Joe’s patience runs out, and he decides to leave home.
 He goes to the woods with his best friend Patrick and an odd boy called Biaggio.
 To declare their independence, they build a tree house and free themselves not only from responsibility but from their parents as well.
-Now that they control their destiny, will they turn back or forge ahead their chosen path?
+Now that they control their destiny, will they turn back or forge ahead on their chosen path?

 4. The Spectacular Now